intel/visual-quality-inspection/configs/README.md

-# Setting parameters and configurations for the visual quality inspection use case
+# Setting parameters and configurations

 Please set the following in the finetuning.yaml file: